 Giving a Voice to Abused and Neglected Children in Saline County Illinois

-To reach our goal and insure that every child receives a safe home, CASA would like to have an advocate for every abused and neglected child in Saline County.
-Currently 72 out of the 127 children in the court system are being served.
-New advocates are needed in order to assure that every child has a safe, permanent home as quickly as possible.
-To become an advocate or make a donation, contact our office at 618 253-3355 or any member of the board.
+To reach our goal and insure that every child receives a safe home, CASA would like to have an advocate for every abused and neglected child who enters the Saline County Juvenile Court System.
+New advocates are needed!
+To become an advocate or make a donation, contact our office at 618 253-3355 or contact any member of the board.

 What is a CASA Advocate?

 A CASA Advocate is a community member who gives of their time to ensure that abused and neglected children receive a safe, nurturing, permanent home as quickly as possible.
 They do this by gathering facts, discerning options, and preparing reports for the court.
 They also assist the court and social agencies in eliminating delays, advancing the child’s case in a timely fashion, and monitoring the case until a final outcome is achieved.

 To become an advocate, one must pass a preliminary screening process, complete a 30 hour training program, and observe 6 hours of court procedures.
 We need your help!
 Call today 618-253-3355.